 - Methodological training on data analysis

-- Subject matter training on antimicrobial resistance
+- Subject matter training on global health

-- Regular status meetings with your supervisor
+- Regular status meetings with your supervising full-time faculty

 - Current undergraduate York student (we encourage applicants from diverse programs of study, including global health)

 - Demonstrated skills, experience, and familiarity with conducting literature reviews